530Digital/esp32_webserver/README.md

 ## ESP32 Board

-I used these ESP32 boards from amazon: https://a.co/d/3pACbnY
+I used these ESP32 boards from amazon: https://a.co/d/3pACbnY (not an affiliate link)

 ## Features